cristianoc/arc-challenge/symarc/experiments/evidence/007-path-order/README.md

 # 007: path order is expressible, but training fit does not select it

+**Implemented experiment:** I manually designed a small language for traversing coloured paths, based on a repair whose test answer had already been inspected.
+A Rust enumerator searched that supplied language using training pairs, alongside a histogram language and existing grid/object solvers.
+The search selected programs automatically; the path concept, grammar and selection order were supplied by me, not discovered by the search.

+**Results:** on the known example, both histogram and path programs fit training;
+path-first selection predicts the known answer, while histogram-first selection fails.
+On 400 previously used public training tasks, the path language fits none, and combined accuracy stays 60/400.
+Its one-dimensional output restriction already excludes 388 of those tasks.
+This demonstrates a bounded negative result and ambiguity on one inspected example, not general discovery of path abstraction or a justified preference for path over histogram.

 The frozen extension failed its public-training coverage criterion and is closed.
 Stable core, 003 objects, and accepted mathematics are unchanged.
 [Protocol](protocol.md) was published at `8ed404a` before scientific runs;